-Please have available the Control Number located at the top of this page, along with the last four digits of your Social Security Number or Tax Identification Number.
+Please have available the Control Number located at the top of this page.

 Your phone or Internet vote authorizes the named proxies to vote your shares in the same manner as if you marked, signed and returned your Proxy Card.